ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ### How to switch the Configuration

+The Allegrograph was shipped in the distribution pre-configured to support the settings described here.

 Update the configuration file inside your Virtual Appliance (VA)

 	a) replace the following lines: